 Actual work is submitted as the coursework for assessment.

 WBL programs often find private or public instructions to partner with them to develop foundation degrees.
-This is ideal for individuals already working in a particular field who would like a degree to help them advance further.
+This model offers an ideal for individuals already working in a particular field who would like a degree to help them advance further.

 A combination of online learning and attendance at the institution of choice.

 Click here to discover how one student combined her family, work and learning using Blended learning